Grae-Drake/grae/readme.md

 ## Slack & Email
 Slack is great but it's also terrible.
 If you want to chat, hit me up on Slack.
 But if you have something you want me to do for you _please make sure it lives somewhere more permanent_, like email.
 Phabricator is good too.
-There's a decent chance that if you ask me to do something for you on Slack I'll say yes and then forget before I can do it for you.
+There's a decent chance that if you ask me to do something for you on Slack I'll say yes and then forget before finish it for you.

 ## Feedback